Patater/modern-cmake/chapters/basics.md

 {% hint style='info' %}
-If you really need to set to a low value here, you can use [`cmake_policy`] to conditinally increase the policy level or set a specific policy.
+If you really need to set to a low value here, you can use [`cmake_policy`](https://cmake.org/cmake/help/v3.0/command/cmake_policy.html) to conditionally increase the policy level or set a specific policy.
 Please at least do this for your macOS users!
 {% endhint %}